lindsay-stevens/openclinica_scripts/README.md

 Clients for interacting with OpenClinica webservices.

 * Python 3 client, with tests!
 Returns Lists of OrderedDicts instead of XML.
-* PHP client with helper classes / function to build ODM structured data for import.
+* PHP client, now at: https://github.com/lindsay-stevens-kirby/openclinica_webservices_php

 See also: